Metering data processing

 A reading consists of one or more meter indices and the reading date.

-The thermal energy meters (heating or cooling) transmit:
+Thermal energy meters (heat or cooling) transmit:

-• heat_energy_kwh (kWh): the thermal energy consumed
+• heat_energy_kwh (kWh): Thermal energy consumed

-• vol_m3 (m3): volume of water consumed
+• vol_m3 (m3): Water volume consumed

-2. Configuration of Corrective Rules
+2. Configuration of corrective rules

-Edit the meter > Additional Settings:
+Edit meter > Additional settings:

 Key